jacobostapenko/messages/README.md

 ```
 and then leave via `exit`.

+Remember to create an admin user by running the following command:
+./manage.py createsuperuser
+it will ask for a username and password that you will need to remember to access django admin.

+Once running:
 To clear the database from previous messages, run

 ./manage.py flush

 To udpate the db / migrate before you run the server:

 open up a shell, and go into your virtual environment.
-Change directories to end up in the recipe-app dir.
+Change directories to end up in the messageboard directory.
 Run the commands below:

 ./manage.py makemigration